-You should also check if all the speakers are working properly since the speakers in the doors are held in place by rivets and not screws, so if you need to replace them then you need to drill holes in the rivets and put new rivets or some screws there.
+You should also check if all the speakers are working properly since replacing them is not very easy as in most other cars: The speakers in the doors are held in place by rivets and not screws, so if you need to replace them then you need to drill the rivets out and put new rivets or some screws there.

 Body, paintjob, rust protection

 The rust protection of the body panels is good so there should be no rust on the visible parts of the body.
 However cars used on winter salty roads can have rust underneath the front strut towers which is a pretty bad place to rust, since if the rust spreads then it can easily eat through the metal and in this case it will ruin the strut tower to the point when you won’t be able to to repair it correctly – in other words to maintain the factory rigidity of the strut tower.

 So if you are buying a car which was used in harsh winters then it’s definitely good to remove the strut and look for rust in this area or preventively treat it with some special paint.
 Of course it’s good to check the undercarriage of the car for rust as well – at the end these are not the newest cars and the road salt is doing it’s job very well.